ssddanbrown/inlets/README.md

 * [inlets-operator](https://github.com/inlets/inlets-operator) - Public IPs for your private Kubernetes Services and CRD
 * [inletsctl](https://github.com/inlets/inletsctl) - Automate the cloud for fast HTTP (L7) and TCP (L4) tunnels

-## Get started
+## Get inlets

 You can install the CLI with a `curl` utility script, `brew` or by downloading the binary from the releases page.
 Once installed you'll get the `inlets` command.

 ### Install the CLI

-> Note: `inlets` is made available free-of-charge, but you can support its ongoing development through [GitHub Sponsors](https://insiders.openfaas.io/) 💪
+> Note: `inlets` is made available free-of-charge, but you can support its ongoing development and sign up for updates through [GitHub Sponsors](https://github.com/sponsors/alexellis/) 💪

 Utility script with `curl`: